borntofrappe/fullstack-d3/README.md

   .attr("fill", "cornflowerblue");
 ```

-In this instance the color is modified _after_ the rectangle rectangle reaches its `y` coordinate.
+In this instance the color is modified after the rectangle rectangle reaches its `y` coordinate.

 On its own, `transition` is already useful to smoothly change attributes and properties.
-It is however possible to initialize a transition on the root element with `d3.transition`, and later reference the transition as the argument of a `transition` function.
+It is however possible to initialize a transition on the root element with `d3.transition`, and later reference the value as the argument of a separate `transition` function.

 ```js
 const updateTransition = d3.transition().duration(500).delay(100);